jhwinter/neo-python-protocol-maker/README.md

 cd ../neo-cli-protocol-maker
 pip install -r requirements.txt
 ```
-### Note:
-I added in the default file path for protocol.mainnet.json for testing.
-You just have to change the file path
-in make_protocol.py if you want to test against it.

 ### 3. Run the Package
-Run the script `python make_protocol.py`
+Run the script `python make_protocol.py` or `python scheduler.py` to make it run every hour

 ### 4. That's it!
 You can run neo-python normally.
-It should automatically connect to live nodes and reconfigure itself to run on the best nodes every day.
+It should automatically connect to live nodes and
+reconfigure itself to run on the best nodes every hour.